oriodev/hyperfixationapp/README.md

 Make sure that when you run `npm run test ` or `npm run dev` that you see the message "Successfully connected to database." in console.
 This is the output from a verification function that checks the status of the database connection.

+## Schema and migrations
+Any schema changes should be reflected locally, in the cloud supabase instance, and in the init.sql script.
+They should be *reviewed* and agreed upon before taking place.

+We should also version-control any migrations (ideally, leaving the SQL used to perform the migration somewhere centralised in the repo to make updating local instances simpler.)

+Local instance of the database is a good place to test schema changes, but we need to make sure we keep the init.sql script and the supabase instance up-to-date.
+Likewise, if you make changes in supabase, please do update the init.sql script with the new table schema.

 ### Troubleshooting

 #### "Port already in use" error when running `docker compose up`?